roo2003/roo2003.github.io/_pages/home.md

-Current research aims to develop precipitation retrieval algorithms for various microwave, visible and infrared sensors.
-Our research also involves the use of space borne- and ground-based observations and cloud-radiative transfer models to understand radiative and physical characteristics of precipitation systems.
-The other research area includes satellite mission planning and applications of remotely-sensed data to climate study (see [Research](research)).
+Current research is directed at developing retrieval algorithms of cloud properties and precipitation using infrared and microwave measurements.
+Our research also involves microwave radiative transfer simulations that adequately represent non-spherical and inhomogeneous hydrometeors in precipitating clouds.
+This research is fundamental to understanding the radiative and physical characteristics of precipitating clouds and to measuring their microphysical properties of clouds.
+Another key research area involves applying remotely sensed data to climate studies (see [Research](research)).

-**We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/transperent.png" style="width: 20%">